donovankeith/convert-video-to-gif-clips/README.md

 ## Why?

 I teach Motion Design at California Institite of the Arts.
 It's helpful to breakdown longer animations into shorter clips.
-I'm posting this here in case anyone else doing motion
+I'm posting this here in case anyone else doing motion design needs to assemble decks/boards featuring the best clips from their own work.

 ## Inspiration